awsdocs/amazon-vpc-user-guide/doc_source/vpce-interface.md

 1. Choose **Create Notification**\.

-After you create a notification, you can change the SNS topic that's associated with the notification, or you can specify different endpoint events for the notification\.
+After you create a notification, you can change the SNS topic that's associated with the notification\.
+You can also specify different endpoint events for the notification\.

 **To modify a notification for an endpoint service**